 You can move data from one data set to another by defining an import that has a data set or query as its source.

 If you choose a query, you can create any desired transformation of your data.
 This enables you to transform, aggregate, and/or filter existing data and import the resulting data into another data set, for example if you want to summarize large data sets.

-When you create an import, you need to decide how new data correlates to the existing content of the data set: do you want to simply add to the existing content, or do you want to completely overwrite all existing content?
-Or selectively replace existing content based on certain criteria?
+When you define an import, you can decide how newly imported data relates to the existing content of the data set: do you want to simply add to the existing content, or update existing content, or completely overwrite all existing content, or do you want to selectively replace or delete existing content based on certain criteria?

 The option Delete from is similar in that it deletes matching existing content in the data set, but without importing any new data.

 A common scenario in imports is the need to "ungroup" grouped data, in other words repeat data from the row above where applicable.
 That will ensure every row has all the relevant data so it can be stored in a data set.
 That is often called "flat data".
 The option Repeat previous values in the When empty field will do just that.